Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 When to Be Concerned About Your Pain

 Abdominal pain can be caused by many different issues.
-Some of them are very serious and some are not.
-So, how do you know if your pain is worth seeing a doctor about?
+Some are very serious and many are not so much.
+How do you know if your pain is worth seeing a doctor about?
 According to Dr. Rob Lamberts, you should see a doctor if:

-- It's lasted for 10 minutes or longer.
+- It lasts for 10 minutes or longer.
 This is more worrisome than intermittent pain.

 - Your pain gets worse if you move or push on the tender area.